hahnyuan/LLM-Viewer/README.md

 This ongoing project will be daily updated to add new features.
 Here is the TODO list:
 - Expand hardware platform compatibility and allow manual configuration of hardware parameters.
 - Increase support for more LLMs and enable manual configuration of model graphs.
-- Integrate FlashAttention analysis and other optimization techniques.

 ## Workflow